SOHU-Co/kafka-node/README.md

 Add topics to current consumer, if any topic to be added not exists, return error
 * `topics`: **Array**, array of topics to add
 * `cb`: **Function**,the callback
-* `fromOffset`: **Boolean**, if ture, the consumer will fetch message from the specified offset, otherwise it will fetch message from the last commited offset of the topic.
+* `fromOffset`: **Boolean**, if true, the consumer will fetch message from the specified offset, otherwise it will fetch message from the last commited offset of the topic.

 Example: